- Travel to the UK (information for 2017/2018 scholars)

 - Scholars with October end dates must book flights before 8 September.

 You will be given a deadline for booking your flight by your programme officer.
 Failure to book your flight or communicate the details to your programme officer will result in your final month of stipend being withheld.
-You may book your flight to depart the UK any time between your course end date and your visa expiry date.
+You must book your flight to depart the UK any time between your course end date and your visa expiry date.
 However, please note that your stipend will only be provided up until the end date of your course.
+You are advised to take out travel insurance for your journey as neither Diversity Travel or the Secretariat can take responsibility for your baggage or onward travel.

 For more information about booking your travel home, please look at the Chevening policy and guidelines.